Library News Archive From August 2025

 Transmissions Quilts: A Multimedia Exhibit of Objects, Stories, and Trans Care

-photograph of bearded person with quilt
+Photograph of a bearded person with a quilt

 Pride Month Scavenger Hunt for Kids

-Beginning June 1, ask for a game card at any branch service desk or on the 4th floor of Central.
-Celebrate Pride and learn about famous LGBTQIA+ Bay Area people with this fun scavenger hunt.
+Beginning June 1, ask for a game card at any branch or on the 4th floor of Central.

 History Room...
 Did you know?